filipe1309/ud-ci-bootcamp/README.md

 npx jest
 ```

-to run a specific test file
+OR to run a specific test file

 ```sh
 npx jest path/to/test/file
 ```
 > Example npx jest exercises/anagrams/test.js --watch

+## With Makefile

+in root folder

-OR to run all tests
+to run all tests

 ```sh
 make test